bootdotdev/blog/content/jobs/reasons-you-cant-get-a-programming-job.md

 No, you don’t need five years experience.
 But if you can't get a programming job, you need to demonstrate that you care about your future job, especially if you have no prior work experience.
 What projects have you done for fun?
 What have you most enjoyed about it?
 What problems did you solve?

 Do you have a blog, GitHub repo, or another portfolio where you can demonstrate your commitment to programming?
-Nathanaël Cherrier, Lead JavaScript software engineer at Ferpection, lists some advantages in [his blog post](https://www.welcometothejungle.com/en/articles/successful-personal-blog-developer) on why developers should start blogs: “When you write on the Internet you become more visible than a regular developer.
+Nathanaël Cherrier, Lead JavaScript software engineer at Ferpection, lists some advantages in [his blog post](https://www.welcometothejungle.com/en/articles/successful-personal-blog-developer) on why developers should start blogs: "When you write on the Internet you become more visible than a regular developer.
 Who are you hoping will read your post?
 Future colleagues?
 A recruiter from that awesome company you’d like to work at?
 The committee responsible for choosing the speakers of a conference you’d like to talk at?
-All these people will be interested in both your technical skills and your editorial skills.”
+All these people will be interested in both your technical skills and your editorial skills."

 If you can't get a programming job because of a lack of experience, sharing your passion can be a great way to prove to employers that you can do what they need you to do.